maniospas/graph-data/README.md

 | node2     | 0.3      | 1.0      | ... | label2|
 | node3     | 0.7      | 0.6      | ... | label1|

-There is also a list of comma-separated csv file *[dataset name].feats* of the following format:
+There is also an edge list organized into a comma-separated csv file *[dataset name].edges* of the following format:
 | From | To   |
 | ---- | ---- |
 | node1| node2|